akeneo/pim-helpcenter/content/updates/2020-10/3-Better-manage-product-models-and-variants-in-the-grid.md

 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/enrich-products-variants.html#display-products-with-variants"
 :::

-The product grid also benefits from a new display option: the `Variant` display option.
-Use it if you want to list your variant products in the grid, instead of listing their product models.
+The product grid also benefits from a new `Variant` display option at the top of the grid.
+Use it if you want to list your variant products in the grid, or keep them grouped by product models.
 Thanks to this new option, you do not need anymore to first click on a product model to access its variants.
 What a time saver!

 ![Variant display option](../img/variant-product-display-option.png)